sigp/lighthouse-docker/README.md

 The
 [sigp/lighthouse](http://lighthouse-docs.sigmaprime.io/compare_fields/index.html)
-repository is a git submodule, ensure you initialize it with `$ git submodule init`.
+repository is a git submodule, ensure you initialize it with `$ git submodule update --init`.
+If you run into issues, see [Troubleshooting Guide](docs/troubleshooting.md) for help.

 To start the enviroment, run: